hoppyhedgehog/tvpn/README.md

 . ~/.bashrc
 ```

+### Verify GNU Tools are installed
-# Verify (After installing homebrew essentials) that the following resolv to the HomeBrew 'GNU Linux' Tools in /usr/local/bin
+After installing homebrew essentials) that the following resolv to the HomeBrew 'GNU Linux' Tools in /usr/local/bin
 ```
 # which ls
 /usr/local/bin/ls